labiraus/k8s-quickstart/README.md

 # k8s-quickstart

-A simple quickstart demo for local Go microservice development
+A simple quickstart demo for local microservice development

-The idea is to create an out of the box kubernetes cluster with containerized Go code, ingress control, service mesh, and automatic deployment.
+The idea is to create an out of the box kubernetes cluster with containerized code, ingress control, service mesh, and automatic deployment.
-This repository was designed to enable a Go developer with minimal understanding of infrastructure or platform engineering to go from developing single isolated Go applications to networking multiple applications together in a local development environment that could accurately mirror production.
+This repository was designed to enable a developer with minimal understanding of infrastructure or platform engineering to go from developing single isolated applications to networking multiple applications together in a local development environment that could accurately mirror production.

+## Repo structure

-This example is for demonstration purposes only and doesn't represent good Go repo management.
-For further details see: <https://golang.org/doc/gopath_code>
+This repository has been designed to separate code in an easily readable format for demonstration purposes rather than to as a recommended structure.
+Specifically it doesn't represent good Go repo management (further details see: <https://golang.org/doc/gopath_code>)

+All microservices are contained in a folder within the `/apps` folder.
+They each have a dockerfile that describes how to build that specific microservice

+The `/kubernetes` configuration is found in the kubernetes folder.
+This can be split into multiple configuration files that are registered with skaffold.

+The `/scripts` folder contains bash scripts that allow you to setup/tear down an environment and perform some of the more common operations that are not simple cli calls.

 ## Quickstart